Portraits in Oversight

 The Watergate Hearings

-The Senate investigation into the Watergate scandal is one of the best-known examples of congressional oversight.
+Other congressional oversight examples include one of the most important Senate investigations, the investigation into the Watergate scandal.
 It is a story of how Members of Congress, despite differing parties, opinions, and political ambitions, ultimately came together at a time of crisis in the best interests of the country.

 Frank Church and the Church Committee